 The program curriculum consists of 10 courses (30 credit hours), 6 of which are core courses, 2 are program elective courses, and 2 are business courses.
-The students could also do a thesis in lieu of the 2 program elective courses.
+The students could also do a research project in lieu of the 1 program elective course.
 The program accepts students with a Bachelor's degree in engineering, architecture, computer science, or information technology.

-This program has been introduced at Abu Dhabi University in response to the UAE market needs where effective project management is driving many sectors of the industry and where project managers are crucial to the UAE public and private firms.
+The MPM program was introduced at Abu Dhabi University in response to the UAE market needs where effective project management is driving many sectors of the industry and where project managers are crucial to the UAE public and private firms.
 The graduates of this program will train Emirati and expatriate professionals to lead and manage projects in the UAE project-based industries.